 Disinfectant: Tea tree oil, sometimes called melaleuca oil, has antibacterial qualities.
 I place some in a spray bottle filled with water when I feel the need to disinfect something.
 It also deters head lice, so I actually spray my children’s hair with this same solution when we leave for church on Sunday mornings!

 Keep in mind that tea tree oil is toxic when swallowed.
 While I consider it reasonably safe to use around the house, you do want to keep it away from curious little hands!
 I suppose that goes for all home cleaning supplies, natural or not!

 I love knowing that the products that come through the door to our home are safe and friendly and that the air we breathe is clean.

-Kelly lives in rural Ontario Canada with her husband, their five (soon to be six!) kids, and a small brood of far-too-friendly backyard chickens.
+Kelly lives in rural Ontario Canada with her husband, their six kids, and a small brood of far-too-friendly backyard chickens.
 She blogs about cooking, cleaning and crafting at www.imperfecthomemaking.com.

 - World’s Easiest Chicken Noodle Soup - March 6, 2014

 - How to Use (and Fall in Love With) Cast-Iron Cookware [with a $100 cast-iron giveaway!] - March 4, 2014